Twins vs. Mariners Player Props Betting Odds

-Carlos Correa and Julio Rodriguez are two of the top players with prop bets for the taking when the Minnesota Twins and the Seattle Mariners meet at Target Field on Monday (first pitch at 7:40 PM ET).
+Julio Rodriguez and Carlos Correa are two of the top players with prop bets on the table when the Seattle Mariners and the Minnesota Twins square off at Target Field on Tuesday (starting at 7:40 PM ET).

 Bet on this matchup or its props with BetMGM!